Birth choices and advice

 - involving your doctor and midwife in decisions about your birth

-- avoiding an induction before 41½ weeks of pregnancy (because for many women an induction increases pain and medical intervention during labour).
+- avoiding an unnecessary induction before 41½ weeks of pregnancy (an induction can increase pain and medical intervention during labour).